LucasSuL/casecobra/DEV.md

   - new project in vercel -> open github repo -> paste all env -> deploy
     - deploy warning, so add an empty array to setshowconfetti useEffect.
     - deploy error, need to generating Prisma Client on every deployment: https://www.prisma.io/docs/orm/more/help-and-troubleshooting/help-articles/vercel-caching-issue
+  - once we commit a change to github repo, vercel will automatically redeploy.
+  - change the vercel environment start with 'localhost' for the real domain.
+  - update the stripe webhook.

+### 13-Thank you page
+- page: suspense
+- actions.ts: create and export a function called 'getPaymentStatus' use orderId as params, again on server side, to fetch the order's info from DB.
+If not yet paid (return false), else payment done (return the Order).
+- in ThankYou.tsx:
+  - get orderId from URL by useSearchParams()
+  - use useQuery again to call the 'getPaymentStatus' function, and get the `data`.
+And RETRY every 0.5s.

+### 14-dashboard